 Photo Courtesy of The Smithsonian Institution

-The Sikh exhibit features religious clothing, art, armor, ceremonial swords, a model of the sacred golden temple and background information on religious beliefs and culture.
-Texan influences on the Sikh community can be seen in the Texas Turbans display case featuring a Spurs-themed turban.
+Those who attend on Feb.
+21 can expect an exhibit featuring religious articles, art, armor, ceremonial swords, a model of the sacred golden temple and background information on religious beliefs and culture.
+Members of the Sikh community will serve as gallery hosts to answer questions about the exhibit.

-The Institute of Texan Cultures is located at 801 E. César E. Chávez Blvd.
-Admission for adults (13 or older) is $8, seniors (65 or older), $7, children (3-12) $6 and for children under 3, free.
-UTSA and Alamo Colleges students, faculty and staff with ID receive complimentary admission.
-For more information please visit texancultures.com.
+The Institute of Texan Cultures is located at 801 East César E. Chávez Blvd.
+Doors for the opening of the Sikh exhibit open on Feb.
+21 from 10 a.m. – 5 p.m.
+Admission for adults (13 or older) is $10 at the gate and $8 in advance, children (6-12) $5 and for children under five admission is free.
+For more information please visit texancultures.